Recruitment and Teambuilding with Heleen van Elburg

 Let me explain the jargon here: ‘mismatching’ means that you focus on what’s bad or wrong.
 Its counterpart is ‘matching’: looking for what is right and good.
 If you mismatch proactively, that means that you do it without thinking about it much.
 You just simply do it all the time.
 And if you mismatch on all the details, you have a huge number of things you can find fault with.
 Everywhere you go, you will notice lots of things that are bad or wrong or incorrect or just simply ridiculous.
 Especially when you are an emotional person, this can be a perfect self-despairing technique.

-Guiding Principle: Use the Meta Programs ‘mismatching’, ‘proactive’ and ‘specific’ in combination with each other.
+Guiding Principle: Use the Thinking Styles ‘mismatching’, ‘proactive’ and ‘specific’ in combination with each other.

 3. If it doesn’t work, do it some more